Active aero that reacts to grip loss before it happens

 Current servo angles

-It wasn't always easy to tell where the wings were in their travel (especially the front), so being able to see this live was very handy
+It wasn't always easy to visually tell where the wings were in their travel (especially the front), so being able to see this live was very handy

 ERR value